visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

   While VisIt_ *reads* over 130 different
   `types of databases <http://visitusers.org/index.php?title=Detailed_list_of_file_formats_VisIt_supports>`_, only about 20 of those types does it *write*.
 And some of those output types support only limited kinds of data.
+In client/server mode, keep in mind that the files are saved only on the server.
 * Read: On demand when user selects :menuselection:`File --> Open...`
 * Format: Varies by
   `database type <http://visitusers.org/index.php?title=Detailed_list_of_file_formats_VisIt_supports>`_.